michaelmacinnis/oh/README.md

 ﻿oh
 ==

 Oh is a Unix shell written in Go.
-It is "similar in spirit but different in detail from" other Unix shells.[[11](#11)]  The following commands behave as
+The following commands behave as expected:
-expected:

 ```
 date